It’s Time to Get Your Pricing House in Order

 MAY 29, 2015

 video series follows Dickson as he tests the power of his product by blending everything from glows sticks to Justin Bieber CDs.
 Quite simply, Blendtec found a way to position their product as something truly fascinating.
-Triggers: Triggers remind people to talk about your product or service. farmers grew 57% more kale in 2012 than they did in 2007.
-And why?
+E ven in today’s crowded marketplace, t hese principles have helped dozens of companies get their products and ideas to catch on," explains Berger.

 3 Steps to Blow Your Visitor’s Mind with Content Marketing